My Father Was My Mother's Rapist – But It Has Taken A Lifetime To Get Him Jailed

 It was when she reached the age of 18 and requested her social files that she discovered she had been conceived by rape.
 Daisy says the revelation did not come as a surprise to her but it was nevertheless a shock.

 "I’ve never taken on what he’s done," she says.
-"I’ve not internalized that he did this awful thing so therefore I must be awful."
+"I’ve not internalised that he did this awful thing so therefore I must be awful."

 When she discovered what had happened, Daisy’s main concern was whether or not her mother would want to know her.